Blocktron-Project/blocktron-node/README.md

 ## API Reference

 ## Tests
 This project follows a **Test Driven Development (TDD)**.
 Unit tests are written using **Jest**, an opensource testing and code coverage framework from facebook opensource.
 Test spec files can be found inside the test folder.
-Test can be run by the command:
+Tests can be run by the command:
 ```sh
 npm run test
 ```
+> **Note:** This includes code/test coverage report also
 ## Continuous Integration
 Continuous Integration services monitor repositories for changes, then automatically run unit tests on your behalf, typically in a containerized environment.
 To test this setup works in a continuous integration environment, an integration was done with [Travis CI](https://travis-ci.org/) & [CircleCI](https://circleci.com/).
 According to the [Travis Node.js Documentation](http://docs.travis-ci.com/user/languages/javascript-with-nodejs/), Travis automatically runs `npm install` and `npm test`.
 The only additional thing I had to add to the Travis configuration was to run `npm run build` before running the tests.
 The working Travis config looks like this: